Background pattern

 Introduction

-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Levonorgestrel Aurovitas 1.5 mg Tablet EFG
+Levonorgestrel Aurovitas 1.5 mg tablet EFG

 Levonorgestrel

-Read this entire package insert carefully before starting to use this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to use this medication, as it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this package leaflet, as you may need to read it again.

-• For advice or more information, consult your pharmacist.
+• If you need advice or more information, consult your pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
 See section 4.

 1. What is Levonorgestrel Aurovitas and what is it used for